-Bari ferries connect Italy with Albania, Montenegro, Croatia, Greece, Ionian Islands & Kefalonia with crossings available to Durres (in Albania), Bar (in Montenegro), Dubrovnik (in Croatia), Igoumenitsa & Patras (in Greece), Corfu (in Ionian Islands) & Sami (in Kefalonia).
-Bari Ferry crossings are operated by Grandi Navi Veloci, Adria Ferries, Jadrolinija, Ventouris Ferries & Anek Superfast and depending on time of year you’ll find a choice of up to 13 ferry crossings daily.
+Bari ferries connect Italy with Albania, Montenegro, Croatia, Greece, Ionian Islands & Kefalonia with crossings available to Durres & Vlora (in Albania), Bar (in Montenegro), Dubrovnik (in Croatia), Igoumenitsa & Patras (in Greece), Corfu (in Ionian Islands) & Sami (in Kefalonia).
+Bari Ferry crossings are operated by Grandi Navi Veloci, Adria Ferries, Jadrolinija, Ventouris Ferries, Anek Superfast & European Ferries and depending on time of year you’ll find a choice of up to 14 ferry crossings daily.

 There are up to 14 ferry crossings daily from Bari with sailing durations starting from 8 hours.
 Our Bari ferry summary provides a good guide but for the latest sailing information use our fare search.